racklet/racklet/CONTRIBUTING.md

 3. Go back to [GitHub](https://github.com/racklet/racklet), select `Pull requests` from the top bar and click `New pull request` to the right.
 Select the `compare across forks` link.
 This will show repositories in addition to branches.
 4. From the `head repository` dropdown, select your forked repository.
 If you made a new branch, select it in the `compare` dropdown.
-   You should always target `racklet/racklet` and `main` as the base repository and branch.
+   You should always target `racklet/racklet` (or similar repository) and `main` as the base repository and branch.
 5. With your changes visible, click `Create pull request`.
 Give it a short, descriptive title and write a comment describing your changes.
    Click `Create pull request`.